mirmanoov/module7-task3/README.md

 ![GET Orders - Response Part 2](./screenshots/get-orders-response-part2.png)

-The documentation section shows the response schema with pagination metadata and possible error responses (500 Database error).
+As shown in the screenshot above, the response schema includes pagination metadata and possible error responses (500 Database error).

 ---